firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ## Context and problem

 As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I arrived to a notable lack of technical documentation.
 In a dynamic, fast-paced environment developer teams were steaming ahead creating novel DeFi projects.
-However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance.
+However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance and, importantly, shipping the products.

+A large part of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, therefore I'm unable to share it here.
+The writing sample below is an excerpt of a high-level overview, the intended audience being the general public.

 ## Contribution

-A large part of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, therefore I cannot share it her, but the writing sample below is an excerpt of a high-level overview with elements of explanation.
-The purpose is to explain the protocol to the general reader.

-I started by assessing the status of the existing documentation, I then developed a scope and strategy to help the company achieve its goals.
+In my role, I started by evaluating the existing status of the documentation.
+I then developed a scope and strategy in alignment with the company's goals.
 I joined the Entropic product team at the design stage.

-I worked closely with the Entropic product manager and engineers on the following:
+In terms of my contribution, I worked closely with the Entropic product manager and engineers on the following:

 - Collaborated with engineers to prepare project documentation for external audit
-- Planning scope and structure of the documentation, including gaps analysis
+- Planned for scope and strategy of the documentation, including gaps analysis
-- Initiating Docs-as-code processes in GitHub
+- Initiated a Docs-as-code process in GitHub
-- Processes and tutorials
+- Created documentation for processes and tutorials
 - Collaborated with engineers on Software Development Plan (SDP)
-- Curating and editing internal knowledge base
+- Curated and edited internal knowledge base

 ## Impact

-- Helping to prepare documentation for audit presented the technical details in a simplified format and language, enabling the auditors to better make their assessments.
+- The simplified format and language of the technical details enabled the auditors to better carry out their assessments
-- Clear documentation streamlined collaboration and improved efficiency within the team, as well as helping
+- My clear documentation helped streamline collaboration and improved efficiency within the team
-- New joiners were better able to onboard quicker with more confidence.
+- New joiners were able to onboard quicker and with more confidence.
 - My work to deploy and demonstrate Docs-as-code practices in GitHub revolutionized the documentation workflow for the whole team, enhancing collaboration and transparency.
 -